 Cape Fear Spay/Neuter Clinic: 4229 Castle Hayne Rd, Castle Hayne, NC, 28429 910-602-1101

-Call your local vet.
+Call your local vet or animal shelter.
 Often they can give you info about discounts & payment plans for spay/neuter surgeries.

 Common Reasons People Give For Not Altering Their Pets (And Why They’re Not True)